Fairbanks Circle of Hope Dinner celebrates record fundraising for patient assistance

 May 4, 2018

-More than 600 individuals came together to celebrate recovery from addiction and raise a record $270,000 at the 17th annual Fairbanks Circle of Hope Dinner April 26 at the Indianapolis Marriott Downtown.
+More than 600 individuals came together to celebrate recovery from addiction and raised a record $262,000 at the 17th annual Fairbanks Circle of Hope Dinner April 26 at the Indianapolis Marriott Downtown.

 Jim Irsay and the Indianapolis Colts were once again the presenting sponsor for the Fairbanks Circle of Hope Dinner.